brian14708/wh-briefings/presidential-actions/2021-09/2021-09-30-executive-order-on-continuance-or-reestablishment-of-certain-federal-advisory-committees-and-amendments-to-other-executive-orders.md

 modified_time: 2021-09-30 18:14:20-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/30/executive-order-on-continuance-or-reestablishment-of-certain-federal-advisory-committees-and-amendments-to-other-executive-orders/
 published_time: 2021-09-30 18:30:00-04:00
-title: Executive Order on Continuance or Reestablishment of Certain Federal Advisory Committees and Amendments to Other Executive Orders
+title: "Executive Order on Continuance or Reestablishment of Certain Federal Advisory\
+  \ Committees and Amendments to Other Executive\_Orders"
 ---

 By the authority vested in me as President, by the Constitution and the